Tunbridge Wells Town Hall: History

 The design for the town hall involved a symmetrical corner section of three bays at the junction of Mount Pleasant Road and Crescent Road.
 The corner section featured a doorway with a stone surround at the base of a tall round-headed recessed window flanked by full-height brick pilasters supporting an architrave bearing the borough coat of arms.
 A western wing extended for twelve bays along Mount Pleasant Road while the southern wing extended for seven bays along Crescent Road.

 The design for the Assembly Hall Theatre, built to the east of the town hall, involved a symmetrical main frontage with five bays facing onto Crescent Road with the central section of three bays slightly projected forward.
 It featured five doorways with a canopy above the central three doorways; above the canopy were three tall windows with carved stone reliefs in the heads of the windows: the reliefs depicted dance, drama and music and were sculpted by Gilbert Seale and Sons of Camberwell.
 The police station and magistrates court, built to the east of the assembly hall, featured an arched doorway with a relief depicting the administration of justice in the tympanum.
 Internally, the principal rooms in the complex were the council chamber and the mayor's parlour in the town hall and the main auditorium in the assembly hall.

 The building continued to serve as the headquarters of Tunbridge Wells Corporation for much of the 20th century and remained the local seat of government when the enlarged Tunbridge Wells Borough Council was formed in 1974.
 In 1986 Princess Margaret visited the attendance hall to see a performance of the musical Calamity Jane, which was held to raise funds for new medical equipment for the Kent and Sussex Hospital.
 A proposal to build new council offices as well as a new 1,200-seat theatre in Calverley Grounds, leaving the existing town hall complex redundant, was abandoned following a change in political leadership in September 2019.

+In February 2023, the council announced plans to refurbish the building and to rent out approximately two thirds of it to its partner, Town Square Spaces, who would make it available for commercial use by local businesses.